Is SEO Still Relevant for Generative AI Search?

 Start with your decision-making attributes: the fields a shopper actually compares before buying.
 Then add structured Q&A, intent fields, and trust markers.

 For retailers selling across regions, GEO also depends on localised product data being structured and consistent in every market.
 A spec that is complete in English and half-empty in German costs you AI visibility in Germany.
-Bluestone PIM handles this with structured data modelling for market-specific attributes and AI translation that keeps terminology consistent across every market.
+Bluestone PIM handles this with structured data modelling for market-specific attributes and AI translation that keeps terminology consistent across every market: Zeeman cut its localisation cycle from six weeks to one week this way, the same consistency that keeps a spec legible to AI across languages.

 This is the same data foundation that improves your AI visibility overall.
 GEO, feed quality, and marketplace accuracy are not separate projects, they run on one clean catalogue.